gribot-robotics/gribot_ros/README.md

 To use Gribot software, you have to do the following:

 1. Install a Ubuntu 18.04 server if not already done
-2. Install ROS Lunar packages
+2. Install ROS Melodic packages
 3. Create a catking working folder
 4. Clone gribot git folder